News

 The next trail day is scheduled for April 6th, 2024.
 Sign up to volunteer,

 There are several drainages and failing culverts throughout the middle section of the trail that need attention.
-We will need volunteers to carefully gather rock for those crossings, cut back vegetation from the trail corridor, and finish up recent bridge construction.
+We will need volunteers to carefully gather rocks for those crossings, cut back vegetation from the trail corridor, and finish up recent bridge construction.

-Saturday, April 6th is the first Mt.
+Saturday, April 6th, is the first Mt.
 Tam Watershed volunteer day of the season!

 Space is limited, so RSVP Today!